History of the Biker & Marketing

 Today, what happened in Hollister would be better called “bikers getting a little wild.”
 And yes, there were some fights.
 But the media made it sound like full-on mayhem and out-of-control riots.
 Also, some of the information was beyond just an exaggeration.

-Then motorcycle clubs (MCs) started forming.
-They also included both outlaw MCs and MCs.
-Note, for those learning motorcycle terminology, never name clubs.
+They included both outlaw MCs and MCs.
+Note: For those learning motorcycle terminology, never name clubs.

 The classic picture of the biker (now known to be Eddie Davenport) is notably in Hollister’s streets.
 He is kicked back slightly awkwardly, sitting on a Harley, looking like he is drinking two beers with bottles all around the bike.
 But now it is known that this picture was staged.
 Even though the Hollister biker rally incident was misreported, it was significant.
 This is because it created the persona of the “American biker.”